j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 1. Row Level Security: "aus_user" can only access data for (Country=)Australia in the IceCreamSales table
 2. Column Level Security: "aus_user" can see the columns Discount and Net_Revenue

-Follow steps 5.2.1 through 5.2.4 from above but -<br>
+Follow steps 5.2.1 through 5.2.4 from above, abbreviated for your convenienc-<br>
-- Login to an incognito browser as aus_user
+1. Login to an incognito browser as aus_user
-- Use the command below to start a personal auth session <br>
+2. Use the command below to start a personal auth session in gcloud<br>
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`
 USER_PREFIX="aus"